Environments

 A unique project exists in Sentry for each environment, including development.

-Datadog has similar features to Grafana but also includes some monitoring and alerting capabilities.
+Datadog includes some monitoring and alerting capabilities.

 Database